-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards. \checkmark Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards.
+Not covered under any condition Experimental medical and surgical procedures, equipment and medications.
 May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
-(See Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-Chapter 3, Section 5 for more information on clinical research studies.)
+(See Experimental procedures and items are those items and procedures determined by Original Medicare to not be Chapter 3, Section 5 for more information on clinical research studies.)